 Mark Twain Burglary

-It was dark, he wrote, and when they got off the train at Redding Station they weren’t sure of the way.
+It was dark, wrote Williams, and when they got off the train at Redding Station they weren’t sure of the way.
 So they knocked on a farmhouse door to ask directions.
 Wrote Williams,

 This was the first mistake which I made that night.
 The farmer, seeing that we were strangers, came out and directed us on our way, lantern in hand.